kubernetes-sigs/kube-network-policies/README.md

 The key components of the architecture are:

-* **Dataplane Controller**: The dataplane/controller.go file contains the main controller that sets up NFQUEUE, intercepts packets, and orchestrates the policy evaluation process.
+* **Dataplane Controller**: The `dataplane/controller.go` file contains the main controller that sets up NFQUEUE, intercepts packets, and orchestrates the policy evaluation process.
 It is responsible for creating the necessary nftables rules to redirect traffic.
 To avoid the performance penalty of sending all packets to userspace, the controller includes logic to only capture packets for pods that are targeted by at least one network policy.
-* **Policy Engine**: The networkpolicy/engine.go file defines the PolicyEngine, which manages a pipeline of PolicyEvaluator plugins.
+* **Policy Engine**: The `networkpolicy/engine.go` file defines the `PolicyEngine`, which manages a pipeline of `PolicyEvaluator` plugins.
 The engine is responsible for running each packet through the pipeline and making a final decision based on the verdicts returned by the evaluators.
-* **Pod Info Provider**: The podinfo/podinfo.go file provides an interface for retrieving pod information.
-It resolves a packet's IP address to a PodInfo protobuf type (pkg/api/kubenetworkpolicies.proto).
-This PodInfo object contains all the necessary information for evaluators to match policies, including the pod's name, labels, namespace, and associated node information.
+* **Pod Info Provider**: The `podinfo/podinfo.go` file provides an interface for retrieving pod information.
+It resolves a packet's IP address to a PodInfo protobuf type (`pkg/api/kubenetworkpolicies.proto`).
+This `PodInfo` object contains all the necessary information for evaluators to match policies, including the pod's name, labels, namespace, and associated node information.
 * **Policy Evaluators**: These are plugins that implement the PolicyEvaluator interface and contain the logic for a specific type of network policy.
 The project currently includes evaluators for AdminNetworkPolicy, BaselineAdminNetworkPolicy, and the standard Kubernetes NetworkPolicy.

 Here is a diagram illustrating the interaction between these components: